GowthamOleti/Resumatic_v1/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Business Source License 1.1 (BSL).
+Production hosting or offering the software as a service requires a separate commercial license from the author.
+On 2028-01-01, the license converts to MIT for the then-current release.
+See LICENSE.

 ## 🙏 Acknowledgments